PERSONA-5/PERSONA-5/README.md

 ##### ★some songs i like from each artist in order ^^''

 ''ryder or riot'' ''stranglers fig'' ''primavera'' ''explosion!'' ''the monster in your bed'' ''girl next door'' ''fins ands fiddles''
+★plz listen 2 some if you got the time ^^
 ![Untitled10_20240524202704](https://github.com/livissssss/livissssss/assets/164212085/44afe87b-d804-47d5-98b1-6b55265ac98d)
 #### decided not to do a favourite charcter list BUT I LOVE SCAR THO!!
 RAHHHHHHHH
 ![giphy1-ezgif com-resize (3)](https://github.com/livissssss/livissssss/assets/164212085/d76812ba-5e0d-45a4-a61e-28a7b7467a0f)